cosmos/cosmos-sdk/docs/spec/slashing/begin-block.md

-# End-Block
+# Begin-Block

-## Slashing
+## Evidence handling & slashing

 Tendermint blocks can include [Evidence](https://github.com/tendermint/tendermint/blob/develop/docs/spec/blockchain/blockchain.md#evidence), which indicates that a validator committed malicious behaviour.
-The relevant information is forwarded to the application as [ABCI Evidence](https://github.com/tendermint/tendermint/blob/develop/abci/types/types.proto#L259), so the validator an be accordingly punished.
+The relevant information is forwarded to the application as [ABCI Evidence](https://github.com/tendermint/tendermint/blob/develop/abci/types/types.proto#L259) in `abci.RequestBeginBlock` so that the validator an be accordingly punished.

 For some `evidence` to be valid, it must satisfy: